Links & Search Engine Positions

 - Business Name /Brand Name: Blue Widgets Co Ltd

-- Generic anchors: website, click here etc
+- Generic anchors: some website, click here etc

 A natural link profile will have;

-- Few deep links to internal pages
+- Very few deep links to internal pages

-How Off-Site SEO Used to Involve Multiple Link Building Aspects
+How Off-Site SEO Used to Involve Multiple Link-Building Aspects

 2.)
 Article Distribution

-Google penalises links from most article marketing and distribution sites, because they are now regarded as low quality.
+Google penalises links from most article marketing and distribution sites because they are now regarded as low quality.
 Many have such sites been removed from Google’s indexes.

 3.)
 Social Bookmarking